By Dr. James M. Dahle, WCI Founder

 - Neither the government nor the insurance company changes the rules significantly over the next 6-7 decades

-Insurance agents these days are heavily pushing IUL policies, probably because people have caught on to the fact that WL and VUL aren't usually a good idea and the additional complexity of these policies can be used to confuse the purchaser in new ways.
-Despite the additional complexity (good luck actually understanding what you're investing in here), you generally give up so much of the index return in exchange for the guarantees, these policies are likely to have the same low long-term returns as WL policies.
+Insurance agents these days are heavily pushing indexed universal life (IUL) policies, probably because people have caught on to the fact that whole life insurance and VUL aren't usually a good idea and the additional complexity of these policies can be used to confuse the purchaser in new ways.
+Despite the additional complexity (good luck actually understanding what you're investing in here), you generally give up so much of the index return in exchange for the guarantees, these policies are likely to have the same low long-term returns as whole life insurance policies.
 Just say no.

-What Do You Think About “Banking” Using WLI?
+What Do You Think About “Banking” Using Whole Life Insurance?

-# 7 What Is The Best Way To Buy Life Insurance?
+What Is the Best Way to Buy Life Insurance?

 Your life insurance needs should usually be met with a 20-30 year level premium term life policy purchased from an independent agent.
 Here is a step-by-step guide showing you how to buy life insurance and how to figure out how much life insurance you need.
 Contact one of my recommended insurance agents to get a quote today.

-Should I Buy WL On My Children?
+Should I Buy Whole Life Insurance on My Children?

 No. You shouldn't.
 Here are six reasons why, but you should only need one—no one is relying on their income.
 Start a 529 instead.

-How Can I Know If I Should Dump My Life Insurance Policy?
+How Can I Know If I Should Cancel My Life Insurance Policy?

 First, get an in-force illustration.
 Next, either hire an unbiased person to analyze it or analyze your life insurance policy yourself.

-How Do I Get Rid of My Life Insurance Policy?
+How Do I Cancel My Life Insurance Policy?

 I hope this post provides a worthwhile, easily-shared resource for those wondering whether they should buy a new whole life policy or get rid of a policy they already have.
 As I always tell whole life advocates—if you understand how the policy works and are okay with the significant downsides, buy as much as you like.
-But typically, once a doctor or other high-income professional understands what she’s bought, she regrets the decision to buy.
+But typically, once a doctor or other high-income professional understands what they've bought, they regret the decision to buy.

 What do you think?
-Why do you think WL is pitched to so many doctors?
+Why do you think whole life insurance is pitched to so many doctors?
 Why do so many of them buy it?
-What other information should I have included about WL in this post?
 Comment below!